zukunft/zukunft.com/docs/code_functions_all.md

     \-- phrases_of_formula
         \-- ui_list - HTML for the list of words and triples assigned to the given formula in order of impact
     \-- triple_list
-        \-- ui_list - TODO move to a component exe part class
+        \-- ui_list - the triples that use the given verb as a comma separated list of the triple names with a
     \-- formula_list
         \-- ui_list - get a list of formulas related to e.g. a verb
     \-- formulas_of_parents